amaurigmartins/GroundCalc/README.md

 - Calculates safe limits according to IEEE Std.
 80.
 - Interactive plot control and grid preview.

+### Important information

+GroundCalc uses external tools that must be downloaded from the corresponding sources and placed in the appropriate directories, listed below:

+-  Sebastian (2023).
+Read DXF File Data (https://www.mathworks.com/matlabcentral/fileexchange/24572-read-dxf-file-data), MATLAB Central File Exchange.
+Retrieved October 26, 2023.

+These codes are properties of the respective authors, with all due credits given.
+Observe any restrictions and licensing/usage requirements in the websites above.

 ### Acknowledgements

 GroundCalc has been actively maintained and improved by [Amauri Martins-Britto](mailto:amaurigmartins@gmail.com) and [João Pedro Ivo Finamore](mailto:jpe.ivo@gmail.com).